ibm-messaging/mq-dev-samples/TechCon21/README.md

 ### Connecting to the queue manager with the IBM MQ Console

 The MQ container image includes the IBM MQ Console which we can connect to on port 9443.
-Open a web browser and naviaget to the console URL
+Open a web browser and naviagte to the console URL

 ```
 https://localhost:9443/ibmmq/console
 ```

 The console uses a self-signed TLS certificate in its default configuration.
 To proceed we need to accept the certificate and the console login page will load.
-Sign into the console with the user id ```admin``` and the password ```passw0rd``` (unless a different password chosen in the ```docker run``` command issued earlier).
+Sign into the console with the user id ```admin``` and the password ```passw0rd``` (unless you set a different password in the ```docker run``` command issued earlier).

-Once in the console we can explore the default developer configuration.
+Once inside the console, we can explore the default developer configuration.